cltl/wsd-dynamic-sense-vector/README.md

 ./install-gensim-modified.sh
 ```

-Make sure you have some Java JDK installed.
+Make sure you have a Java JDK installed.

 ### Specific instructions for DAS-5

-If you get error `No module named 'pip'` while importing spacy, you might want to log in to one of the compute nodes and install pip.
+If you get error `No module named 'pip'` while importing spacy, you might want
+to log in to one of the compute nodes and install pip.
 For example:

 ```